Götz Aly: Life and career

-Aly was born in Heidelberg, Baden-Württemberg.
-He is a patrilineal descendant of a Turkish convert to Christianity named Friedrich Christian (Haydar) Aly who was a chamberlain at the Prussian court in the late 1600s.
+Aly was born in Heidelberg of Baden-Württemberg, a patrilineal descendant of a Turkish convert to Christianity named Friedrich Christian (Haydar) Aly who was a chamberlain at the Prussian court in the late 1600s.
 By family tradition, the oldest son gets the middle name 'Haydar'.

 After attending the Deutsche Journalistenschule, Aly studied history and political science in Berlin.
 As a journalist, he worked for the taz, the Berliner Zeitung and the FAZ.
-Active in the leftist German student movement in the late 60s and early 70s, he has published a polemic retrospective book Unser Kampf 1968: Ein irritierter Blick zurück (Fischer TB, Frankfurt/Main 2009) in which he argues that the radical students of the time had more in common with the "1933 generation" than they realized.
+Active in the leftist German student movement in the late 60s and early 70s, he published in 2009 the polemic retrospective book Unser Kampf 1968: Ein irritierter Blick zurück (Our Struggle 1968: An Irritated Look Back), at S. Fischer Verlag, in which he argues that the radical, leftist students of the time had more in common with the "1933 generation" than they realized.

-He obtained his Habilitation in political science at the Free University of Berlin in 1994 with a dissertation on the Nazi euthanasia of disabled children.
-His interest in the subject was initially sparked when his infant daughter incurred severe permanent brain damage from a meningitis infection.
+He obtained his Habilitation in political science at the Free University of Berlin in 1994 with a dissertation on the Nazi practice of euthanasia of disabled children.

 From 2004 to 2005, he was a visiting professor for interdisciplinary Holocaust research at the Fritz Bauer Institut in Frankfurt am Main, and from 2012–13 at the Institute for Contemporary History at the University of Vienna.
 He has also been a visiting researcher at Yad Vashem.